kestra-io/docs/content/docs/15.how-to-guides/terraform-templating.md

 Inside a module, you can define a `main.tf` file that will define the resources to be created.

-## Creating a module
+## Creating a module, example with Airbyte

-Let's create a module that will define a Kestra flow that will sync data from Airbyte and run a DBT.
+Let's create a module that will define a Kestra flow that will sync data from Airbyte.

 # tree structure of a terraform module :